-How to Set Stretch Goals
+How to Set Stretch Goals and then Achieve It

 What is a stretch goal?

 While not quite blue sky thinking you can get quite creative, thinking of something that is achievable but also would create a significant enough impact on you or your business when achieved, to motivate you to try it.
-This is where you have the potential to level up and accomplish something that you may have been procrastinating for a while.

 - Specific – target a specific area for improvement.